williambouet/kotlin-ktor-base-project/README.md

-# File listing
+# Kotlin ktor sample project

-A sample project for [Ktor](https://ktor.io) showing how to create a file listing support for [static files](https://ktor.io/docs/serving-static-content.html).
+A sample project for [Ktor](https://ktor.io) with a empty main for a quick start.

 ## Running